We break down medicines, supplements, and cosmetics by evidence – without marketing and without emotions.

 A four-night routine of exfoliant, retinoid, and two recovery nights collected a billion views online.
 The idea is sound, but the actual evidence sits in the individual components, not the schedule itself.
 Where it works, where it's oversold, and who really benefits from the calendar.

-UV filters split into three generations.
-Modern ones cover the full spectrum and stay photostable.
-Legacy ones underperform and carry extra risk.
-Here is what to look for.
+Sunscreen filters fall into three generations.
+The modern ones cover the full spectrum and stay photostable.
+The older ones protect worse and bring extra risks.
+What to look for on the label is below.

 LactApp entered insolvency proceedings in November 2025 after 8 years of work and 50,000 active users in Spain.
 It is a loss for the million-plus mothers who relied on it.
 Here is what Evigrade is doing to close the remaining gap: cross-category coverage (drugs + cosmetics + supplements), evidence base on every card, and a sustainable business model that does not depend on grants.